Updated April 2025

 Supplements, especially those like folic acid, zinc, and vitamin D can be beneficial if you want to conceive.
 We’ll be happy to work with you to be sure you’re taking the supplements that will safely give you every possible advantage to conceive a healthy baby.

-8. Discuss Alternative Therapies with Your Provider
+8. Discuss Any Alternative Therapies With Us First

 Some women have found therapies such as acupuncture useful for relieving and managing stress.
 In turn, this can aid their well-being and can have an indirect, yet positive impact on fertility.
-Again, we encourage you to discuss any additional therapies with us so we can help ensure your health and safety.

 9. Exercise Regularly